How the Pipeline Pigging Process Works

 What Is Pipeline Pigging?

 Pipeline pigging is used to clean, inspect, and maintain pipelines by sending a device (pig) through the line.
+Pipeline pigging may be performed for routine maintenance, product separation, pipeline drying, debris removal, or preparation for inline inspection, depending on operating conditions.

 - Cleans pipelines by removing debris and buildup